Anthony DiNozzo: Dr. Jeanne Benoit

 In season four, Tony's new girlfriend, Dr. Jeanne Benoit, is introduced and appears as a recurring figure and subplot throughout the season.
 Tony initially wants to "take it slow" out of fear of their relationship becoming like his earlier ones.
 They subsequently consummate their relationship in the episode "Smoked" and Tony takes inspiration from movies to make their relationship special.
 Despite good intentions, Tony is unable to tell Jeanne that he loves her, until the death of a fellow agent convinces him to do so.

 In the episode "Angel of Death", it is revealed that Jeanne's father is a wanted arms dealer.
 In the episode "Bury Your Dead", it is revealed that Tony is using Jeanne to infiltrate an arms smuggling network.
 Jeanne leaves Tony a greeting card in her apartment, as she leaves the Washington, D.C. area.

 In the episode "Family", Tony is shown struggling with how his relationship with Jeanne ended, with flashbacks of their relationship.
 Ziva tries to console Tony, but he rejects her attempts, insisting that he is fine.
 Contemplating whether he should leave NCIS to be with Jeanne, he rejoins the team.
 Jeanne reappears in the episode "Internal Affairs", when she accuses Tony of murdering her father.
 At the end of the episode, Tony apologizes for letting her get involved in something that was not her fault.
 Asked if their relationship was real, Tony answers "No".
 Jeanne then tells him she wishes she had never met him.

-In a conversation with Tara Kole, Tony admits that, since his relationship with Jeanne ended, he has not been enjoying his normal level of success with women, despite his continued bravado to his co-workers.

 In the episode "Saviors", Jeanne and Tony are shown to be on amicable terms.
 Later, in "Loose Cannons" Tony encounters Jeanne and her husband while investigating a case, where she worries about it being connected with her father.
 This proves to be correct, and they both struggle emotionally with the conflict that ended their relationship.

-Wendy Miller

-Tony's ex-fiancée is mentioned briefly in the episode "Baltimore" as Wendy Miller, portrayed by Perrey Reeves.
-In "Secrets", it is revealed that she left him the night before their wedding.

-Zoe Keats

-Tony's former Philadelphia PD partner, portrayed by Marisol Nichols.
-Keats appears in the season twelve episode "Parental Guidance Suggested", later in episodes "The Enemy Within & No Good Deed".
-Keats is an ATF Special Agent and becomes Tony's girlfriend.